 Petroleum Producers’ Association stock was as worthless as Spear Oil Company’s, but investors were convinced otherwise, largely through the extraordinary promotional machinations of Seymour Cox.
-“Alphabet” Cox and others were convicted of ”dispersing stock-sales revenues as dividends, claiming income from non-producing wells, and otherwise misrepresenting the company’s position.”
+“Alphabet” Cox.
+The skilled huckster and others were convicted of ”dispersing stock-sales revenues as dividends, claiming income from non-producing wells, and otherwise misrepresenting the company’s position.”

 Another notable fraudster, J.W.
 “Hog Creek” Carruth, created Pilgrim Oil Company and other shady oilfield ventures solely to bilk unwary investors.

 It was not until 1934 that the Securities and Exchange Commission (SEC) was established to regulate the issue and sale of securities and to protect the public from increasingly clever stock promotions and manipulations.
 By then, Spear Oil Company was long gone.
 Its stock certificates may have value to scripophily collectors.

 The American Oil & Gas Historical Society preserves U.S. petroleum history.
 Join today as an annual AOGHS annual supporting member.
 Help maintain this energy education website and expand historical research.
 For more information, contact email@example.com.
 Copyright © 2021 Bruce A. Wells.
 All rights reserved.